realamoghm/Ponder/README.md

 And it's as simple as that!

 ## How to use the app?
-* Ponder REQUIRES an internet connection over Wi-Fi or mobile data for full functionality You need to make an account for full functionality of the app, you cannot go past the Welcome screen without a account.
+* Ponder REQUIRES an internet connection over Wi-Fi or mobile data for full functionality.
+You need to make an account for full functionality of the app, you cannot go past the Welcome screen without a account.
 There are many ways to make a account, such as a Google Account or making an in-built app account with your email.
 After making an account, you can explore the full functionality of the app, such as taking a quiz.